Media Moment: Jessica Isaac

 Having a voice is probably more important than technical perfection.
 Being trained in school to write in perfect MLA format can really creep up on you and stifle your style.
 Especially in the digital world, capturing a reader’s attention is crucial, and copy editing oversights can be continually adjusted over time (obviously you should always copy edit your own work to help ensure this doesn’t need to happen, because grammatical errors will also creep up on your over time…in the comments section).
 Also, if you have a quick turnaround (more than likely), try not to overthink it.
 If it’s not your best creative work, you probably don’t have enough time to make it your best creative work, so practice getting good at knowing when it’s to stop, turn it in, and get it off your plate.What’s your favorite piece you’ve written?
 Why?

 Hmm, that’s a tough one.
 I really like writing pieces like Design (& Life!)
 Lessons from a Forever Renter because I get to commiserate with and (hopefully) inspire a community who wants to take control of their own homes, whether they own them it or not.
-Being in the interior design world, I see a lot of images and articles that make us all feel like our own lives will never be adequate.
+Since I am trained in the interior design world, I see a lot of images and articles that make us all feel like our own lives will never be adequate.
 Apartment Therapy is such a great forum for celebrating diversity in home design.

 Are there any trends or changes you’ve noticed in the architecture/interior design sectors?